GoogleChrome/web.dev/src/site/content/en/blog/whats-new-pagespeed-insights/index.md

 the origin, currently appears on click of a checkbox.
 We have moved this report section to a new tab, "Origin", under the Field Data section.

-{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/5Kn5meWq0sWwCLT69lMb.png", alt="Origin summary for the new PageSpeed Insights refresh.", width="800", height="381", class="w-screenshot" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/5Kn5meWq0sWwCLT69lMb.png", alt="Origin summary for the new PageSpeed Insights refresh.", width="800", height="381" %}

 ### Additional helpful information